nicholashibberd/bouncing-vim/README.md

 * Edit new file in new path with `:EP` ("edit with path").
 You can also use `<C-y>` once you are in CtrlP.

+* Disable activating ex-mode when typing `Q` in normal mode.
+This is almost always a typo, and it's been set to no-op, reserving it for future use.

 ### <a name="navigation"></a>Navigation

 * Arrows are enabled to accommodate users that have different styles of